SamuelHaupt/projects/README.md

 Image 1: Alpaca User Interface.
 Select single or continuous to automate trading.
 Using the manual functionality to suggest to the neural network when to buy and sell.

 ### Using `backtesting.py` to test strategies against model:
+May need to pip install TA-LIB as standalone package using: `pip install ta-lib`

 ```py
 import talib